Senior Research Support Associate – IMES

 Interested candidates should submit application materials electronically at http://imes-senior-search.mit.edu/register.
 Each application should include: curriculum vitae; the names and addresses of three or more references; a strategic statement of research interests; and a statement of teaching interests.
 Each candidate must arrange for reference letters to be uploaded at http://imes-senior-search.mit.edu/letters.

 Questions should be addressed to email@example.com.
 To be considered responses must be received by April 1, 2017.
+Applications are currently still being accepted and will be evaluated occasionally.

 With MIT’s strong commitment to diversity in engineering education, research, and practice we especially encourage minorities and women to apply.